alice-doc/alice-analysis-tutorial/start/cert.md

 The `alien-token-init` command will ask you for a password.
 This is the last password you have used when you have converted your `.p12` certificate into two `.pem` files.

+{% callout "Creating JAliEn and AliEn tokens" %}
+Note that the new JAliEn Grid clients automatically create tokens, while AliEn-ROOT-Legacy (ROOT5) requires running _alien-token-init_ manually.
+There is _alien-token-init_ for JAliEn, and you can use it to test your credentials or (re)create tokens manually.
+{% endcallout %}